Nelly Erichsen: Final years in Italy

 From 1912 until November 1918, Erichsen was living in the quiet Tuscan spa town of Bagni di Lucca with two companions, Evangeline Marrs Whipple and Rose Cleveland.
 Whipple was the widow of the American Episcopal Bishop Henry Whipple, known for his evangelical work among the native Indian population.
 Rose Cleveland was the youngest sister of Grover Cleveland, President of the United States.
 Rose served as her brother's First Lady 1885–1886 before Cleveland married.
 Whipple and Cleveland had first met in the winter of 1889–1890, and resumed their romantic relationship in 1901 (after the death of Henry Whipple), moving from the US to Italy in 1910.

 During the First World War, and especially after the intervention of the United States, the three women became organisers of aid work for the families of soldiers, particularly after the huge losses of the Battle of Caporetto (now Kobarid, Slovenia) in 1917.
-A penniless group of refugees was invited to Bagni di Lucca, and Whipple organized and financed a boarding school for their children under the auspices of the Stigmatine Sisters, which took in around one hundred children.
+A penniless group of refugees was invited to Bagni di Lucca, and Whipple organised and financed a boarding school for their children under the auspices of the Stigmatine Sisters, which took in around one hundred children.

-In 1918 both Rose Cleveland and Nelly Erichsen were killed by the 1918 flu pandemic which decimated the post-war world.
-Evangeline Whipple died in London in 1930, but she was laid to rest in Bagni di Lucca next to the tombs of the two friends who had preceded her.
+In 1918, both Rose Cleveland and Nelly Erichsen were killed by the 1918 flu pandemic which decimated the post-war world.
+Evangeline Whipple died in London in 1930, but was buried in Bagni di Lucca next to the tombs of the two friends who had preceded her.